 07 3254 2233

 You will also need a milk collection kit to connect to the pump you hire.
 If you do not already have one, you can buy the kit when you hire a pump.
-Costs vary from time to time – ask your ABA breast pump hire officer for current prices.
+Costs vary from time to time – ask when you call for current prices.

 A double collection kit costs $70 and is available at the time of hiring (the mum keeps this afterwards).

 SNS kits (supplementary nursing system) are also available for $93.95 if required.
 Payment can be made by bank transfer or cash.